specious/facebook-cli/README.md

 # Facebook CLI

-Discover new Facebook functionality from the command line.
+Facebook functionality from the command line.

 ## Demo